 The information in your ad comes from the product data you provide us in your Merchant Center account.
 You can also opt into other Google services, like Merchant Promotions and Trusted Stores, to enhance your ads in other ways.

 Marwick Marketing makes it easy to get the most from your advertising buck with mobile-optimized landing pages and lead nurturing tools.
-Contact us for free today!
+If you’re looking for Google Ads management, reach out to us today!